AHFotis/horiseonRefactor/README.md

   - Selectors renamed and consolidated for clarity.

 ## Credits
-This source code was created by a development team within Horiseon Marketing and Trilogy Education Services.
+This source code was created by Horiseon Social Solution Services Inc &copy; 2019 and Trilogy Education Services.

 ## License
 MIT License